top of page

 • Well-being – spending time in a biodiverse garden is proven to reduce stress and boost mental health.

-• Eco-conscious lifestyle – reduce your carbon footprint by supporting native flora and fauna.
+• Eco-conscious lifestyle – reduce your environmental impact by supporting native flora and fauna.

 Whether you're in Exeter, Totnes, Newton Abbot, or the wider South Hams, your garden can become a mini nature reserve that supports your local ecosystem.